 To honor all of his accomplishments with the organization, Hill was inducted into the Orlando Magic Hall of Fame in March 2022.

 Hill’s extensive coaching resume spans 45 years.
 His NBA career began in Atlanta in 1986, serving as an assistant coach under Mike Fratello.
 After four seasons with the Hawks, Hill joined the Magic in 1990 as an assistant coach to Matt Guokas.
 He was promoted to head coach on June 30, 1993 and the impact on the team was immediate.

 During Hill’s time as head coach of the Magic, Orlando reached the playoffs four times, including the first postseason berth in franchise history (1993-94), captured two division titles (1994-95, 1995-96), made two Eastern Conference Finals appearances (1995, 1996) and earned a trip to the 1995 NBA Finals.
-He also guided the team to a franchise-record 60 wins during the 1995-96 season, a record that still stands today.
-Hill was named NBA’s Eastern Conference Coach of the Month in November 2006 and was head coach of the Eastern Conference at the 1995 NBA All-Star Game.
+He guided the team to a franchise-record 60 wins during the 1995-96 season, a record that still stands today.
+From March 21, 1995 to March 19, 1996, Hill also led the Magic to 40 consecutive wins at home, which set an NBA record.
+He was named NBA’s Eastern Conference Coach of the Month in November 2006 and was head coach of the Eastern Conference at the 1995 NBA All-Star Game.

 From 1997-99, Hill was head coach of the Vancouver Grizzlies for two-plus seasons.
 He has an overall NBA head coaching record of 298-315 (.486).
 Hill also served an assistant coach in the NBA with New Orleans, New Jersey and Detroit.